 Remediation procedures differ depending on the context in which the problem occurs.
 When difficulties occur in a non-practicum setting, the core faculty of the MAPP will convene to develop a remediation plan.
-Areas in need of remediation may include, but are not limited to, classroom performance, professionalism, academic integrity, research ethics, and timeliness in completing work.
-Specific strategies for the remediation may include a reduction in coursework, completion of remedial coursework, and increased levels of supervision.
+Areas in need of remediation may include, but are not limited to, classroom performance, professionalism, academic integrity, ethical behavior, and timeliness in completing work.
+Specific strategies for the remediation may include a reduction in coursework, completion of remedial coursework, increased levels of supervision or other steps recommended by MAPP.